Fotios Malelis: High school

 Malelis played high school basketball at the Arlington Country Day School, in Jacksonville, Florida.

 College career

 Malelis played college basketball in the National Association of Intercollegiate Athletics, with the St. Thomas University, from 2016 to 2019.

 Professional career

-After going undrafted at the 2019 NBA Draft Malelis joined Panionios of the Greek Basket League.
+After going undrafted at the 2019 NBA draft Malelis joined Panionios of the Greek Basket League.

 On September 8, 2020, Malelis joined Dafni Dafniou of the Greek A2 League.

+On August 20, 2021, he moved to Psychiko of the Greek A2 League, where he stayed for two seasons.

+On September 24, 2023, Malelis returned to the top division, signing with Karditsa.

+On January 7, 2024, Malelis moved to Aias Evosmou.